Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Stacks service considerations

-In order for stacks to properly trace resources between 2 separate stack PUTs, the key for a resource's extension details becomes the extension name, extension version, and configuration hash.
+Stacks will track a logical resource by its extension name, extension version, and config hash.
 The extension alias and deployment ID cannot be used in identifying resources or extensions.
 Non-concurrent deployments with colliding IDs and aliases can point to different extensions.
+The same resource can also be deployed in deployments with differing IDs.
 Additionally, these 2 fields can be changed by the user or are generated between deployment stack PUTs.
 For each extensible resource, stacks will persist the extension name, extension version, configuration hash.

-The configuration instructions are hashed in the persisted extension for the edge case that the same resource is deployed more than once in a single deployment PUT with different config instructions but the same config value.
-Stacks will need to be aware of this or at very least record when this happens for visibility.
-Stacks could try to resolve each config instruction and throw if there's a mismatch in the resolved configs.
+The extension, if it accepts a configuration, will be required to provide back a configuration hash.
+It is the responsibility of the extension to secure this hash.
+The extension should return the same hash for the same configuration passed to it and should not collide with unique configurations.
+This allows stacks to uniquely identify the logical resource without persisting secure data.
+The extension will accept this hash back when stacks tries to delete extensible resources.
+At the time of deletion, the extension will compare the hash it receives with the hash of the configuration passed to it at that time.
+If the hashes do not match, the extension will error the deletion.

+Stacks will also persist the extensions returned by the deployment GET.
+Each extensible resource should map back to 1 extension for the most part, but there are edge cases where it can map back to multiple extensions.
+For example, the user might declare 2 Kubernetes extensions in their templates, each with a different key vault reference.
+It's possible that the 2 different secrets could resolve to the same secret, leading to matching config hashes but differing instructions.
+Stacks can resolve this by resolving each configuration.
+If both configurations match, the request to delete can be deduped and be queued.
+If extension configurations mismatch, stacks can throw an error to the user and require them to manually intervene.
+Stacks can also try to delete with both configurations.
+The hash check match implemented in extensions should cause all but 1 of the requests to fail.

 The extension, if it accepts a configuration, will be required to provide back a configuration hash.
 It is the responsibility of the extension to secure this hash.
 The extension should return the same hash for the same